kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 ## My privilege

-It was a bit of a leap of faith to go work on Deno fulltime.
+It was a bit of a leap of faith to go work on Deno full time.
 I was very comfortable working at ThoughtWorks in Australia.
 The _only_ reason to make the jump, really, was to see what could happen, working on a _passion project_ full time.
 Lots of people will throw out there "follow your dreams", but in reality,